 - It can also impact those who use guns for their profession, and affect immigration status.

 A person who willfully inflicts bodily injury that results in a traumatic condition could be punished by 4 years imprisonment and fine of $6,000.

 If the defendant is sentenced to probation, the court may require the defendant to donate money to a battered women’s shelter and reimburse the victim for counseling and other costs that directly result from the offense.
 If the defendant has a prior conviction for sexual battery, assault with a stun gun, assault with a deadly weapon other than a firearm or by means of force likely to produce great bodily injury, the punishment can increase to 5 years in prison and a $10,000 fine.

 A court may issue a temporary protective order without holding a hearing if the person is in immediate danger of domestic violence.
 The order may prohibit the abuser from harming, harassing or contacting the victim.

 A conviction for domestic violence can have serious consequences.
-If you have been charged with domestic violence, the experienced Sacramento criminal lawyer at Allaye Chan Law can help.
-We have successfully handled all types of domestic violence cases in the bay area.
+If you have been charged with domestic violence, the experienced Sacramento domestic violence attorney at Allaye Chan Law can help.
+We have successfully handled all types of domestic violence cases in Sacramento County.
 At Allaye Chan Law, we understand the sensitive nature of domestic violence charges and are dedicated to helping you fight back.